mimisasouvanh/apidocs/beta/resources/section.md

 # section resource type

 A section in a OneNote notebook.
-Section can contain pages.
+Sections can contain pages.

 ### JSON representation